nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------
 ## FAQ

-1. What is the difference between the stored task list and the displayed task list?
+1. What is the difference between the stored list and a displayed list? (e.g. stored task list vs displayed task list)
    * The stored task list is the list containing all the tasks you created, whereas the displayed task list is the one shown on your screen.
    * The stored task list and displayed task list could be different after the filter or find command.